codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 This idea boils down to asking users to provide their equivalents of allocation and de-allocation functions.
 The solution function is responsible not only for solving the task but also for allocation of memory and storing of book-keeping information.
 The clean-up function is responsible for releasing resources.

-There are many possible ways of implementing the allocation scheme and corresponding clean-up function, but example implementation could be similar to:
+There are many possible ways of implementing the allocation scheme and corresponding clean-up function, but an example implementation could be:

 <details>
     <summary>Example</summary>